 There was a DryBar around the corner from the Journeyman, too.

 Shopping in The Historic Third Ward

 You cannot miss the Restoration Hardware Outlet!
-While it’s definitely still expensive, almost everything in the store was 50% off.
+While it’s still expensive, almost everything in the store was 50% off.
 I told a friend that the next time I’m furniture shopping and in the market for RH, I will definitely make a quick day trip to Milwaukee to check out this outlet first.
 It’s that good!
 Couches, dining tables, chairs, RH baby, outdoor furniture and planters, tons of lighting, mirrors, art, etc.

 There were a ton of cute boutiques to pop into, but Shoo and Edie Boutique stood out.

 Where to Eat + Drink in Milwaukee

 There’s nothing I love more than eating and drinking my way through a city.
 Thankfully, Dave is the exact same way!
 The food and beverage scene in Milwaukee was absolutely incredible.
 Living in Chicago, we can sometimes get spoiled and feel underwhelmed with F&B when traveling, but that’s definitely not the case with MKE.
 You’d truly never run out of fantastic places to eat and drink during your weekend in Milwaukee.